 Supplement with Curcumin

 This is a powerful, incredible inflammation fighter with all natural components.
 It is actually the concentrated active ingredient found inside the turmeric.
-It only takes about 2 to 3% of the turmeric root to yield this beautiful curcumin.
-When formulated properly, like Smarter Curcumin, it produces an amazing benefit for your body and your mind.
+Only about 2 to 3% of the turmeric root yields this beautiful curcumin.
+When formulated properly, as Smarter Curcumin is, it produces an amazing benefit for your body and your mind.
 In fact the active form of curcumin used in smarter curcumin is an amazing 250x more potent an inflammation fighter than turmeric itself.
 A large part of the inflammation fighting effect of the curcumin comes from its ability to inhibit key enzymes in the body known to promote inflammation.

 So when it comes to your diet, your health and especially migraines, natural foods are really effective medicines.
 Not in the sense of prescription medications you get from a doctor but as an effective way to protect, heal, and strengthen your body.

 Other natural ways to treat and to prevent migraines

 Stress causes a lot of problems, including physical, emotional, and sleep issues.
 It contributes to inflammation, muscle tension, aches and pains, increases blood pressure, and it’s often a major cause of migraines.